 Provider quality measures – quality of teaching, fair assessment and feedback, and learning resources – are the top three factors that demonstrate that a provider offers good value for money.
 These measures come ahead of those directly focusing on student outcomes, such as having access to industry connections or securing higher earnings than non-graduates.
 This is likely to be because while the responsibility for achieving outcomes is shared between students, providers and others, only the provider is responsible for its quality.
 It would appear that a simplistic link between course ‘price’ and a basket of the extrinsic factors would not help students to believe they had value for money.

 Students have a broad conception of value for money.
 This includes being concerned about inputs as well as outcomes; the full range of charges that a provider levies; and what is included and not included within the ‘fee’.
 And there is a strong sense in the comments that there are hygiene factors – where dissatisfaction is related to inputs and quality, that need to be addressed before students focus on motivator factors such as outcomes.
 It is also clear that given students’ fees fund more than just ‘tuition’, they need to understand expenditure on academic services, non-academic services, and cross subsidies.

 Free text comments in the research suggest that students are passionate and engaged in the issue of value for money.
 They have strong opinions and interesting ideas that could be applied by the government, the OfS and providers.
-We think that it is crucial, as this agenda develops, that students are engaged as partners in ongoing efforts to improve both actual and perceived value for money – and that students are able to scrutinise and influence where their money is going.
-And we think that the sector should take steps now to act on the research, lest (as in other sectors) the regulator has to step in with something draconian
+This is crucial, as this agenda develops, that students are engaged as partners in ongoing efforts to improve both actual and perceived value for money – and that students are able to scrutinise and influence where their money is going.
+And the sector should take steps now to act on the research, lest (as in other sectors) the regulator has to step in with something draconian.